joerischasfoort/money-macro/_posts/the monetary financial system/2021-10-1-central-bank-origin.md

 However, having experienced the benefits of both deposit money and not having to borrow from wealthy individuals, the Swedish state took over the Banco Stockholm in 1668 and rebranded the Sveriges Riksbank (literaly Swedish State Bank).
 A bank that provided financial and banking services for the **Swedish nation**....
 And that last part is why, technically the Swedish and not the Dutch, invented central banking.

 But, did having a central bank bring price and financial stability to Sweden?
-Well, that is not immediately clear, if we look a historical time series of inflation in Sweden... we [don't see a clear effec](https://www.scb.se/en/finding-statistics/statistics-by-subject-area/prices-and-consumption/consumer-price-index/consumer-price-index-cpi/pong/tables-and-graphs/consumer-price-index-cpi/inflation-in-sweden/)t.
+Well, that is not immediately clear, if we look a [historical time series](https://www.riksbank.se/globalassets/media/forskning/monetar-statistik/volym1/8.pdf) of inflation in Sweden... we [don't see a clear effec](https://www.riksbank.se/globalassets/media/forskning/monetar-statistik/volym1/8.pdf)t.
 You could even argue that prices got less stable in spite of price stability being at the center of the Riksbank design right from the start with its stated [mission](https://www.riksbank.se/en-gb/about-the-riksbank/history/historical-timeline/1600-1699/sveriges-riksbank-is-founded/) to "maintain the domestic coinage at its right and fair value."

 One reason for this might have been that the central bank was able to provide much cheaper credit to the state ... mainly used to Finance some of Sweden's 17th, century wars.
 And while you could argue that this extended the lifespan of the Swedish Empire which had already peaked before the establishment of the Riksbank, the Riksbank was never able to rival the power of the Bank of Amsterdam at the end of the 17th century Swedish bills of exchange were mainly cleared in Amsterdam even though the bulk of Swedish exports went to England.

 So, while the Sveriges Riksbank is technically the first central bank, we need to head to late 17th century England for the next evolution in central banking.

-## The Bank of England (financial stability)
+## The Bank of England

 The year is 1688, and England has just been invaded by the Dutch.
 That's right, the last successful invasion of England was by a Dutch army, led by its ruler William of Orange the third.
 But, while it pains this Dutch economist to admit it.... this was as much of a coup as it was an invasion since the royal British army actually helped the Dutch invaders to overthrow the British Monarchy and William of Orange to become King William the Third.